atreyasha/monix/docs/develop.md

         5.  i3blocks persistent queries are not very elegant and perhaps a bad use of resources -\> also annoying since changes will always occur

-2. File-system encryption

-    1.  practice this on new phyiscal system in September

-    2.  practice this on virtual machine with new `dotfiles` workflows as well

-    3.  reinstall arch on own hardware with encrypted version

-    4.  add this information to readme pre-monix

-    5.  test all of these changes with virtual machine, but try to keep cache of packages instead of always re-installing -\> think of the best way to do this, maybe with a shared folder

-3. Installation workflow

-    1. EITHER consider replacing `cp` with `rsync`, which can preserve directory trees -\> can encode directories similar to `stow` but with hard files instead of links

-    2. OR consider combining home and root partitions, such that `stow` can be used with symlinks

-        1.  need to think more about the practicality and necessity of this

-        2.  perhaps hard-copies are enough since root-level configuration files are not likely to change

 4. Sync